 In most cases, closed mortgages allow you to pay down a maximum of 15 percent of the value of your loan within a calendar year.
 The exact terms are laid out in your loan agreement.

-If you’re not expecting a sudden windfall of cash, or if you’re not planning on selling your investment property at any time soon, it’s likely that the closed mortgage model is right for you.
+If you’re not expecting a sudden windfall of cash, or if you’re not planning on selling your investment property at any time soon, the closed mortgage model is likely right for you.

 Benefits of an open mortgage

 When you agree to an open mortgage, you can pay down or renegotiate the mortgage terms at any time, without worrying about incurring penalties.